-At UNIL, the Department includes numerous fundamental and translational research groups.
+At the University of Lausanne, the department includes numerous fundamental and translational research groups.
 It is also home to the Lausanne Branch of the Ludwig Institute for Cancer Research.
 Lausanne is one of four branches of the Ludwig Institute, a distinction it shares with Oxford (UK), San Diego (USA) and Princeton (USA).

 Created in 2012, the Department of oncology has a long tradition in scientific and clinical excellence.

 The Lausanne Branch of the Ludwig Institute has made groundbreaking contributions to fundamental and translational immunology as well as cancer immunotherapy.
 Investigators at the Lausanne Branch and CePO worked together for decades to bring innovation to cancer patients, testing the first cancer vaccines and developing novel immune assays to advance clinical discovery.
 Investigators from CePO developed innovative cancer treatments such as the isolated limb perfusion and internationally adopted chemo-radiotherapy combinations for head-and-neck cancer and brain tumors.

 The department's scientific mission is to carry out state-of the art research in tumor microenvironment and onco-immunology and to further therapeutic development in the fields of T cell engineering, cancer immunotherapy, radiation therapy, and precision oncology.
 Its ultimate goal is to drive discovery to develop transformative care for cancer patients.

 The department's research community is made up of over 250 researchers from thirty nine countries, including thirty Master’s and over fifty PhD students (2020).

 Committed to promoting the careers of female resarchers, women make up 54% of the Department's research staff, and 50% of professor positions are occupied by women faculty.
 Several of our researchers regularly feature in the Web of Science Highly Cited Researchers ranking and our community is regularly honoured with prestigious national and international awards.